digitaljosh/AdventOfCode/README.md

     Part 1:

     Calculate the spreadsheet's checksum.
 For each row, determine the difference between the largest value and the smallest value; the checksum is the sum of all of these differences.

+Day 3:

+    Part 1:

+    For each row in the spreadsheet, determine the difference between the largest value and the smallest value then calcualte the checksum.

+    Part 2:

+    Find the only two numbers in each row where one evenly divides the other - that is, where the result of the division operation is a whole number.
+Find those numbers on each line, divide them, and add up each line's result and return the sum.